James-Thorson-NOAA/James-Thorson-NOAA.github.io/docs/tutorials/combine-data-types.md

 In this example, the key change is specifying `settings$ObsModel = cbind( c(13,14,2), 1 )`.
 This indicates that observations with:
 * `e_i=0` are encounter/non-encounter samples that follow a complementary log-log link from a Poisson point process of numerical density;
 * `e_i=1` are count-data samples that follow a log-linked Poisson point process of numerical density;
-* `e_i=2` are biomass samples that follow an approximately Tweedie distribution, with numerical densities that follow a Poisson point process and a gamma distribution for individual weight;
+* `e_i=2` are biomass samples that follow a Poisson-linked delta model (which approximates a flexible compound-Poisson-gamma distribution), with numerical densities that follow a Poisson point process and a gamma distribution for individual weight;

 These three processes then share information about numerical densities (1st linear predictor), while the biomass samples are the only source of information for converting counts to biomass (2nd linear predictor).

 ```R